 All plans consist of 4-5 phases with 1-8 weeks in each phase.
 Each phase has a purpose, to get started, add distance, build speed, improve endurance, and get ready for race day.

-Every run matters and is important to help the runner reach their goal.
-We will take you through: Short easy runs, Long runs, Runs with strides, Tempo runs, Interval runs, Race pace runs and a combination of these.
+Every run matters and it is important to help the runner reach their goal.
+We will take you through Short easy runs, Long runs, Runs with strides, Tempo runs, Interval runs, Race pace runs and a combination of these.

 Following a Running Training Plan

 Once the plan is created, you will see the current week of the plan.
 You can expand to a calendar view by tapping the calendar icon.
 This helps you to easily browse the coming weeks of training, and review the past weeks and see which training sessions you completed and which you skipped.
 You can click any workout to see the details, track the workout, log the workout if you already completed it, or mark it as skipped by tapping "Complete Workout".